DiffusionWorldViewer: Exposing and Broadening the Worldview Reflected by Generative Text-to-Image Models: Design of

 \subsection{Back-end Design}

-To address design goal~\ref{sec:d1}, \worldviewer surfaces the underling worldviews of the GTI model - classifying the demographics of Stable Diffusion model output images.
-Furthermore, to meet Design Goal~\ref{sec:d2}, \worldviewer allows users to increase representation of alternative worldviews in images without burdening the them with prompt engineering, or other manual techniques.
+To address design goal~\ref{design-goal:reveal-worldviews}, \worldviewer facilitates the \estimate of the worldview reflected by the TTI model by classifying the demographics of Stable Diffusion model output. \worldviewer allows users to increase representation of alternative worldviews in images without burdening them with prompt engineering, or other manual techniques (Design Goal~\ref{design-goal:reflect-users}).